-Updated in January 2021 with latest industry data and figures.
+Updated in 2021 with the latest industry data and figures.

-Wireless Internet Service Providers, or WISPs as they’re popularly known, are a critical segment of the internet industry that offer internet service using wireless networking technologies.
+The Wireless Internet Service Providers (WISP) market is a critical segment of the internet industry, offering service to traditionally underserved areas using wireless networking technologies.

-In other words, the WISP industry represents a group of businesses (mostly small and medium-sized) led by enterprising individuals who believe in bridging the digital gap in today’s world.
-They do so by bringing high-speed internet to areas, businesses, and communities that would have otherwise been ignored or served ineffectively by traditional cable, DSL, or satellite internet companies.
+The WISP industry includes businesses (mostly small and medium-sized) that believe in bridging the digital gap.
+They do this by bringing high-speed internet to communities otherwise ignored or served poorly by traditional providers.

-In this article, our aim is to capture the status of this growing industry and present some key facts and figures to support its rising importance in today’s networking world.
+Read on to learn more about the growing WISP market size in the US.
+Throughout, we’ll present some key facts and figures that support its rising importance in today’s networking world.

-In 2021, the WISP industry is a strong, committed, and well-represented group of over 3000 businesses in the US alone—including 2000-2500 service providers, networking solutions providers, and other vendors.
+Now, the WISP industry is a strong, committed, and well-represented group of over 3,000 businesses in the US alone.
+This includes more than 2,000 service providers, networking solutions providers, and other vendors.

 Image from BWA Industry Report 2017 by The Carmel Group

-Connecting Rural America: Telcos, cable companies, and other traditional providers have long ignored the digital needs of rural America on the basis of inefficient economies of scale (distance and sparsely located populations).
+Connecting Rural America: Telcos, cable companies, and other traditional providers have long ignored the digital needs of rural America.
+This is largely due to inefficient economies of scale (e.g. distance and sparsely-populated locations).

 Healthy Competition: While it’s true that most WISPs started out as rural-only providers, there are hundreds of wireless network providers competing today in traditional urban centers by providing dedicated business, VoIP, and residential internet services.
-This creates an ideal situation where customers can choose between competing alternatives, which brings greater efficiencies into the overall internet service market.
+This creates an ideal situation where customers can choose between competing alternatives, bringing greater efficiency to the market.

 Image from Preseem using data from Preseem’s State of the Fixed Wireless Industry 2020 Infographic

-A quick search on broadbandnow.com shows that there are approximately 1626 fixed wireless providers across all states in the US.
-This includes some of the largest players in the Wireless Internet Service Providers market.
+A search on Broadband Now shows that there are approximately 1,626 fixed wireless providers across all states in the US.
+This includes some of the largest players in the WISP market.

-Moreover, given the recent CAF-II (Connect America Fund) and RDOF (Rural Digital Opportunity Fund), as well as other emergency broadband funding announcements (during COVID-19), there has been massive growth in the WISP industry.
+With the recent CAF-II (Connect America Fund), RDOF (Rural Digital Opportunity Fund), and other emergency funding announcements during COVID-19, there has been massive growth in the WISP industry.

-For instance, LTD Broadband—a WISP serving Iowa, Minnesota, Nebraska, South Dakota and Wisconsin—won a whopping $1.32 billion in the RDOF Phase I auction.
-This funding will provide 10 years with of support that will enable LTD Broadband to serve 528,088 locations/connections.
+For instance, LTD Broadband, a WISP serving Iowa, Minnesota, Nebraska, South Dakota and Wisconsin, won a whopping $1.32 billion in the RDOF Phase I auction.
+This funding will provide 10 years of support to enable LTD Broadband to serve 528,088 locations/connections.